 PAYING BY CHECK OR MONEY ORDER

 You can pay by check or money order even if you e-file.
-To pay what you owe, make your check or money order payable to “United States Treasury” for the full amount due.
+To pay what you owe for 2019, make your check or money order payable to “United States Treasury” for the full amount due.
 Write “2019 Form 1040” on the memo line together with your Social Security Number (if you are filing a joint return, write the SSN shown first on your tax return on the memo line).
 Make sure that your name, address, daytime phone number are on the check; that info may already be printed on your check so no need to duplicate it.
 Include payment together with a form 1040-V, Payment Voucher (if you cannot find the voucher we provided you email firstname.lastname@example.org and we will get one to you fast!
 Arizona residents mail your payment to:

 Internal Revenue Service